cqllum/cqllum/README.md

 <div align="center">
     <h2>🚀 About Me</h2>
     <p>Hello!
-I'm a Data Engineer and Business Intelligence Developer with a strong focus on real-time and batch data processing, software development, database administration, and building efficient data pipelines.
+I'm a Data Engineer and Business Intelligence Developer from the United Kingdom, with a strong focus on real-time and batch data processing, software development, database administration, and building efficient data pipelines.
 I specialize in transforming raw data into actionable insights through the development of robust data pipelines, engaging web applications, and comprehensive dashboards for data visualization.

 </p>
 </div>